Copyright Troll Richard Liebowitz Drops Case After Suing On Behalf Of The Wrong Party And Trying To Swap Plaintiffs

 As Plaintiff’s counsel made clear at the December 19th hearing, “Polaris and Ms. Dolezal entered into an exclusive licensing agreement on December 15th of 2017, and pursuant to that agreement any photographs that Ms. Dolezal provides to Polaris are subject to an exclusive license.
 So, what that means is that Polaris has the exclusive right to distribute or display those images to third parties.”
 (Transcript, p.
 3 (Exhibit A)).
 Polaris’ counsel further articulated his knowledge of the law at the December 19th hearing, stating “if we [Polaris] have an exclusive license, we have standing to sue.
 That’s the statute.”
 (Transcript, Ex.
 A, p.
 12).
 Despite the foregoing, the Amended Complaint not only abandons Polaris’ theory of the case, it abandons Polaris altogether.

-As Tauber points out, you can't just swap in a brand new plaintiff like that either:
+As Tauler points out, you can't just swap in a brand new plaintiff like that either:

 First, the Dolezal Complaint runs afoul of FRCP 15 which provides that only a party may amend a pleading.
 Thus, Dolezal did not have the right to amend the Polaris Complaint.
 Second, the Dolezal Complaint violates FRCP 21 requiring leave of Court.
 See Spencer v.
 Dixon, 290 F. Supp.
 531, 535 (W.D.
 La.
 1968)(“Attempt to add additional parties fails where Amended Complaint contains no request for any order to add additional parties because Rule 21 of the Federal Rules of Civil Procedure requires that additional parties may be added or dropped from an action only on motion of any party and order of the court.”).
 Third, a non-party may not participate in an action without filing a formal motion to intervene.
 See Spangler v.
 Pasadena City Bd.
 Of Ed., 552 F.2d 1326, 1329 (9th Cir.
 1977).
 See Recht v.
 Metro Goldwyn Mayer Studio, Inc., No. CV 0806612 RGKMANX, 2008 WL 11409588, at *2 (C.D.
 Cal.
 Nov.
 17, 2008)(Striking amended complaint as an improper attempt by a non-party to intervene in the action where a non-party amended a pleading.).
 Finally, Polaris failed to dismiss its case prior to filing the Dolezal Complaint.
 Dolezal should have filed a new case when Polaris dismissed itself as the sole Plaintiff.